tchan1002/mmba-drift-protocol/README.md

 It's also based on the thesis that questions of discipline/motivation/persistence comes down to an emotional-management problem.

+The following protocol offloads neural load to another intelligent system so you can keep moving forwards.
+It's best paired with a Zettlekasten such as Obsidian.

 I'm putting this out here because I've struggled for a long time.
-This has helped me a lot, and hopefully this helps someone out there too.
+This has helped me a lot this past month, and hopefully this helps someone out there too.

-The aim is to offload neural load to another intelligent system so you can keep moving forwards.
-Best paired with a Zettlekasten such as Obsidian.

 ---